-Seasoned musical veterans combine to make soulfully compelling interpretations of classic and not-so-classic blues, funk, soul, and rock 'n' roll.
-Original material fills out the always engaging...and danceable repertoire.
+Seasoned musical veterans combine to make soulfully compelling interpretations of classic and not-so-classic funk, soul, blues, and jazz...suffused with a bit of rock 'n' roll sensibility.
+Original material fills out the always engaging...and dance-able repertoire.
 Perfectly suited to club, festival, or private function.

 Tim Clement (Bass) brings ever more an exemplary musical knowledge and feel in his approach to his instrument.
 This is certainly reflected well in the company he has kept over the last several years as co-founder of Seven Moore which was comprised otherwise in part by founding Marshall Tucker Band members Paul Riddle and Jerry Eubanks.
 Tim is also a founding member of Jackson Crossing which featured current Marshall Tucker Band guitarist Rick Willis.
 Rounding out Tim's more recent musical endeavors is his work with former Marshall Tucker Band guitarist Rusty Milner in The Undecided.

 Brad Curtioff (Hammond Organ, Piano) Starting out in classical music, Brad has broadened his musical palette to include blues, funk, rock, jazz, and soul music.
 His powerful leads and rhythmic nuance add a distinct flavor to CITIZEN MOJO.
 While at West Virginia University, he cut his teeth in several rock bands playing keyboards, bass, and mandolin, all while pursuing a demanding classical music degree.
 Since he arrived in the Asheville area, he has been involved with various projects including Velvet Truckstop, the Asheville Skyline Band, the Jarvis Jenkins Band, Asheville Community Theater, and Asheville Lyric Opera.
 He works as the music director for St. Paul's Methodist Church, and faculty accompanist at Mars Hill College.